 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code.
-Agency states that it provided Employee with one round of lateral competition, which resulted in him being ranked the lower of two
+Agency contends that it provided Employee

 6 Washington Teachers' Union, Local #6 v.
 District of Columbia Public Schools, 960 A.2d 1123, 1125 (D.C.
 2008).